Jon's email is firstname.lastname@example.org. His agent is Deborah Schneider of Gelfman Schneider in New York City.

 - Writes first draft of Swarm.
 Recovers by flying to South America, journeying from Rio to Buenos Aires, and spending a week hiking in Patagonia.
 Somehow acquires a residency in Paris for April, earning him the hatred of all his friends, before returning to Canada: this time, Toronto.
 Writes a few columns for Maisonneuve magazine, and a Reader's Digest cover story.
 Finally sells the squirrel book to a publisher.
 Takes up coding again, part-time, and discovers he enjoys it again.

 - Survives winter in Toronto, finishes Swarm, and recovers with a refreshing month in Australia.
 Sees his first graphic novel, The Executor, published by Vertigo Comics.
 Writes an app to make the world a slightly better place.
-Starts writing for TechCrunch.
+Starts writing a weekly column for TechCrunch.

 Jon would like to stress that outside the confines of his web site he hardly ever speaks of himself in the third person.